johnalison/WorkingPhilosophy/SystemsNotGoals.md

 - Google 20%

 - Improve ability to learn new things

 - Practice is the key

 - Goal oriented vs Growth oriented
-  - In long run, growth is much more important that weather a particular goal was reached
+  > In long run, growth is much more important that weather a particular goal was reached

 - Growth:
- > Cumulative
+  - Cumulative
- > Can improve even if goal fails.
+  - Can improve even if goal fails.
- > Strategy for long-term success (biggest/most-of-the payoff at the end)
+  - Strategy for long-term success (biggest/most-of-the payoff at the end)
- > (Event if you only care about goals, growth enables them!
+  - (Event if you only care about goals, growth enables them!

 - “You don't rise to the level of you goals, you fall to the level  of you systems”  James Clever
-   Idea: Outcomes are a lagging measure of habits
+   > Idea: Outcomes are a lagging measure of habits

 - Habits are the compound interest of self-improvement
   - Seems insignificant at first
   - All payout back-loaded

-- “You are what you consistently do” - Aristotle via Shane Parish
+- “You are what you consistently do” - Aristotle

 - “Purpose of habit is to remove self-negotiation” - Kevin Kelly

 - Role of Failure:  (Bill Ackmann)
- > Success is not a straight line
+  - Success is not a straight line

- > Successful people have to deal with hardship
+  - Successful people have to deal with hardship

- > How successful you are is a function of how you deal with failure.
+  - How successful you are is a function of how you deal with failure.

- > If you deal with failure well and persist, you have a high probability of being successful
+  - If you deal with failure well and persist, you have a high probability of being successful

 - If you want to do something, make a habit of it

   - Systems and Habits
   - Sleep 8 yrs/night
   - Low carb
   - Time restricted Feeding
   - Meditate
   - Exercise
-      - Stuff capture / Next action
+  - Bullet Journaling
   - Journaling
   - Read

 - How to act; how to figure out what to do.
   Two simple (but not easy) steps: